What does financial management and strategic planning look like for not-for-profits?

-When most people hear the term not-for-profit (NFP), they immediately think of charities, and whilst charities are almost exclusively NFPs, many other types of organisations can be NFPs including (but not limited to) sporting organisations, churches, professional and business associations, cultural organisations, community health providers, schools and childcare centres.
+When most people hear the term not-for-profit (NFP), they immediately think of charities.
+While charities are almost exclusively NFPs, many other types of organisations can be NFPs including (but not limited to) sporting organisations, churches, professional and business associations, cultural organisations, community health providers, schools and childcare centres.

 So, a NFP is not necessarily a charity and can exist in almost any industry.
-Despite the title “not-for-profit”, these organisations very often seek to make a surplus from their operations to fund growth, strategic initiatives or for the purpose underlying the organisation in the same way as for-profit organisations.
+Despite the title “not-for-profit”, these organisations very often seek to make a surplus from their operations to fund growth and strategic initiatives that work towards achieving the mission statement of the organisation in the same way as for-profit organisations.

 Does financial management matter for not-for-profits?

 Yes!
-This is a question that might not seem obvious at first, but it really matters that NFPs manage their finances as much or more closely than commercial organisations.
+This might not seem obvious at first, but it really matters that NFPs manage their finances as much or more closely than commercial organisations.

-Unlike a commercial organisation with an end goal of maximising profit by minimising costs and maximising revenues (forgive the simplification here, I know Corporate Social Responsibility and stakeholder engagement are becoming more important to commercial organisations), a NFP will seek to maximise their impact, which can often mean consciously having a higher cost base (I explain more below in “Above and beyond ain’t cheap”).
+Unlike a commercial organisation with an end goal of getting the most profit by minimising costs and maximising revenues (forgive the simplification here, I know Corporate Social Responsibility and stakeholder engagement are becoming more important to commercial organisations), a NFP will seek to maximise their social impact, which can often mean consciously having a higher cost base (we explain more below in “Going above and beyond isn’t cheap”).

 Often NFPs will receive funding from federal, state or local government, from foundations or from corporations.
-In almost all occasions, these funding sources require rigorous and detailed reporting back to the funder (often called acquittals) on a regular basis detailing how, when and on what the funds were spent.
+In almost all occasions, these funding sources require rigorous and detailed reporting back to the funder (often called acquittals) regularly detailing how, when and on what the funds were spent.